opil/documentation/docs/admin/TP/opil_server_tp_install.md

 ```
 A detailed description of this files is given in the subsequent sections.

-To start the container from the folder where you put your docker-compose.yml file execute the following commands:
+To start the container from the folder where you put your ***docker-compose.yml*** file execute the following commands:

 ```
 xhost local:root
 docker-compose up
 ```

 After you started it a window opens where you can see the graph.
 It takes some time until the whole graph is ready.
-If no edges or vertices are longer added to the graph TP is ready to use.
+If no edges or vertices are added to the graph TP is ready to use.

 In windows OS you need to open command prompt and type docker-compose up from the folder where you saved docker-compose.yml.
 The display in windows OS does not work, so you will not be able to see visualizations of topic exchange in rviz, but you can see subscriptions and entities in a web browser.